Confinement performance predictions for a high field axisymmetric tandem mirror: Simulation of an end plug with optimized equilibrium, heating, and transport using RealTwin

 When performing simulations with the RealTwin model, several assumptions about end plug operation were made due to the limitations of present mirror modelling tools (a discussion of ways in which these capability gaps may be closed in the future appears in Section~\ref{sec:conclusion}).
 In addition, a number of constraints related to engineering feasibility and plasma stability were used to do significant optimization work prior to even running the RealTwin.

 Beginning with the modelling assumptions and fixed parameters; two large physics assumptions were made in this study to overcome the limitations of present modelling tools.
-First, it was assumed that the end plug, for the purposes of equilibrium and transport modelling, could be treated as a standalone simple mirror.
-Second, the question of MHD stabilization of the end plug was ignored.
+First, it was assumed that the end plug, for the purposes of equilibrium and transport modelling, could be treated as a standalone simple mirror with certain correction factors.
 The justification of the first assumption lies in the fact that the ion populations in the plug and the central cell are to lowest order "detached".
 Ions confined in the central cell do not enter the plugs and ions confined in the plugs do not enter the central cell.
 Similarly ions that are not confined in the plug are also not confined in the central cell and vice-versa.
 This property of tandem mirrors ends up being useful for reasons that will be discussed momentarily.
 In fusion-relevant conditions, confinement is good in both the plugs and the central cell and the unconfined population of ions flowing through either region is small, acting as a (relatively) low density stream which passes outwards until it reaches the expander region \citep{Cohen1980}.
 However, in a classical tandem mirror the electron population \textit{is} able to transit between the plug and central cell, and alpha particle heating from the central cell is sufficient to enable us to reach high electron temperatures.
-In fact, the predicted electron temperatures in a tandem are \textit{higher} than they otherwise would be in a standalone end plug.
-This makes the estimates of plug performance in this model conservative with respect to electron drag, as the increasing electron temperature will decrease electron drag driven ion losses and improve ion confinement (however there can be increased ion losses due to larger ambipolar potentials which may incentivize using higher neutral beam energies).
-A more detailed analysis of how varying $T_e$ affects ion confinement can be found in Appendix~\ref{sec:electron_heating}.
-For the purposes of the simulations here, it was assumed that the plasma is MHD stable and whichever actuator used to ensure MHD stability was assumed to not substantially perturb equilibrium transport.
-This topic will be tackled in more detail in future work.
+In fact, the predicted electron temperatures in a tandem are \textit{higher} than they otherwise would be in a standalone end plug due to alpha heating of electrons in the central cell.
+The initial simulations in Section~\ref{sec:simp_mirror} of the standalone simple mirror end plug utilize a dynamic electron temperature.
+However, later simulations in Section~\ref{sec:selfconsist} use a fixed values of $T_e$ and ambipolar potential $\phi_e$ corresponding to the values computed in the tandem POPCON.